tnpe/my_block_cipher/README.md

 C Standard: C99

-Block Size: 32 bits (required by instructor)
+Block Size: 32 bits (required by the instructor for this project)

-Effective Key Size: 32 bits (required by instructor)
+Effective Key Size: 32 bits (required by the instructor for this project)

-Mode of Operation: ECB (required by instructor)
+Mode of Operation: ECB (required by the instructor for this project)